-The media and news industry is in the business of gathering footage and information about rapidly unfolding events.
+The news media industry is in the business of gathering footage and information about rapidly unfolding events.
 In the past, when a story called for aerial imaging, a news station’s only option was to fly a helicopter over a site.
 Between the costs of the aircraft, the pilot’s time, hangar space, camera equipment, and safety training, operating a helicopter represents a significant financial outlay.
 Now that drones are becoming widespread, and regulations governing their use are better defined, many media organizations are seeing the opportunity to reduce the costs of gathering footage from the air and increase the overall efficiency of their operations.

 Now, before you run out and buy a drone for your media company, here are a couple of caveats: Drones can’t replace news helicopters outright, at least at this point, due to Part 107 regulations restricting drone flight in certain common situations, such as flying over people—not to mention a helicopter can carry a much heavier payload.
 And, though they may pose less risk to their surroundings in the event of an accident, drones should not be seen as a way to avoid pursuing safe and reliable flight practices.
 A drone flight is still aviation, even though no human sits in the cockpit, and it requires careful planning and execution.